-Email marketing is the most widely deployed marketing channel according to new research from the Relevancy Group, but email marketers can still optimize their performance with better data-driven segmentation.
+Email is the most widely deployed marketing channel according to new research from the Relevancy Group, but email marketers can still optimize their performance with better data-driven segmentation.

 Some 40% of marketers deployed online display ads, 39% used printed direct marketing material, while 37% of respondents incorporated online video into their marketing initiatives.

-“Email marketing continues to dominate, in part because of its ease-of-deployment, productivity and cost-effective track record,” writes David Daniels, CEO and founder at the Relevancy Group.
+“It continues to dominate, in part because of its ease-of-deployment, productivity and cost-effective track record,” writes David Daniels, CEO and founder at the Relevancy Group.

 Fewer than half of marketers utilize data to segment their email marketing outreach, per the report, suggesting the majority of marketers still send the same email to their entire subscriber list.